samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 ## Why should I buy Tokens?

-The reasons for investors to buy Tokens in the token offering include the following:
+The reasons for investors to buy Tokens in the private token offering include the following:

 * Good cause:  purchasers are helping us build a new neutral edge Internet
 * Potential upside: ThreeFold sits at the intersection of three of today’s most important technologies - Blockchain, Cloud Computing and Artificial Intelligence, and we believe that as our global Grid expands and the capacity available for sale grows, the demand for our Tokens will increas
-* Downside Protection and reduced volatility (ie Token price less likely to decrease substantially):  Our Tokens are backed by the full faith and credit and assets of our Foundation.
-Our Technology and Grid are already up and running and we believe our Foundation and its assets represent significant value
+* Downside Protection and reduced volatility (ie Token price less likely to decrease substantially):  Our Tokens are backed by the grid deployed by the Foundation.
+Our Technology and Grid are already up and running and we believe our Foundation and its assets represent significant value, including sufficient liquidity
 * High quality team with extensive technology and financial experience
 * Existing technology that is very well positioned for Edge networking and outperforms  leading technologies in many categories

 ## Why do we need a ThreeFold Token?

-Digital currencies are well on the way to full acceptance as a mainstream currency in the future.
+Decentralized digital currencies are well on the way to full acceptance as a mainstream currency in the future.
 Benefits include direct peer to peer transactions (requiring no intermediaries such as banks); greater trust (secured by cryptography and mathematics); lower friction charges; faster transaction times and no single point of failure.

-Major problems remain, however, such as scalability issues, impossible energy requirements, certain perceived reputational issues - and most importantly, a general absence of intrinsic value collateralized by real assets.
+Major problems remain, however, such as scalability issues, impossible energy requirements, certain perceived reputational issues and, most importantly, a general absence of intrinsic value collateralized by real assets.

-We designed our Token as a scalable currency with real utility and intrinsic value backed by real assets.
+We designed our Token as a safe, scalable currency with real utility and intrinsic value backed by real assets.

 ## What are the Foundation’s objectives for the TF Token?